FasterXML/jackson-module-mrbean/README.md

-Module that will add dynamic bytecode generation for standard Jackson POJO serializers and deserializers, eliminating majority of remaining data binding overhead.
+Mr Bean is an extension that implements support for "POJO type materialization";
+ability for [databinder](jackson-databind) to construct implementation classes for Java interfaces and abstract classes, as part of deserialization.

-Plugs in using standard Module interface; requires Jackson 2.0.0 or above.
+Extension plugs in using standard `Module` interface, and requires Jackson 2.0.0 or above.

 ## Status

-At this point module should be considered experimental, but it does work for use cases I have tried so far; including jvm-serializers [https://github.com/eishay/jvm-serializers] benchmark (where it helps Jackson data-bind get within 10-15% of "jackson/manual" performance; and 15-20% for Smile).
+Module is fully usable, and considered stable having been added to Jackson in version [1.6](http://wiki.fasterxml.com/JacksonRelease16).

+Project was carved out as a stand-alone project with Jackson 2.0; previously it was included in set of core jars built along with databinding functionality, but has always been a separate artifact from databinding functionality.

 ## Usage